2025 education grants Are now closed and will reopen 1 February 2026

 • Successful applicants will be selected based on the alignment of their study to one of our Pou.

-• Payment will be made in May.
+• Payment will be made on the last Friday in June.

 TRADE TRAINING scholarship- (ONLINE ONLY)

-You must be registered with the Trust Board or the Tūwharetoa Settlement Trust to apply for this grant.
+You must be registered with the Tūwharetoa Māori Trust Board or the Tūwharetoa Settlement Trust to apply for this grant.

 The Trade Training grant recognises the academic excellence of second-year and higher apprentices and trade training students working and studying in Aotearoa, New Zealand.

-There are 20 scholarships available valued at $1000 each.
+There are 20 scholarships available valued at $1,000 each.

 The scholarship is available to registered members studying and NZQA approved course at the following training providers: